The Mechanical Monsters: Production notes

 The short film marks the only instance in which Superman is depicted using X-ray vision in a Fleischer short.

+Superman's aerial abilities are limited to leaping long distances and heights, and he does not explicitly fly yet.
+The Fleischers, after being dissatisfied with the results of this in animation, successfully petitioned National Comics to allow them to depict Superman with the ability to fly, a superpower eventually added to the comics by 1943.

 References in later works

 The Mechanical Monsters is the first story (from any medium) that features Clark Kent using a telephone booth to discard his street clothes and become Superman.
 This plot device would thereafter become commonly associated with the character.

 The Mechanical Monsters is referenced in Hayao Miyazaki's animated film Castle in the Sky.

 The short film was parodied on The Disney Afternoon series The Shnookums & Meat Funny Cartoon Show in the Pith Possum segment "Darkness on the Edge of Black" (part of episode 2).

 Historians also point out the similarity between the robot in episode 155 of the anime series Lupin the Third Part II, "Farewell My Beloved Lupin" (also written and directed by Hayao Miyazaki), and the ones in The Mechanical Monsters.

 One of the short's titular robots is seen on display in Superman's Fortress of Solitude in the 2007 animated film Superman: Doomsday.
+As well as in the Legion of Superheroes episode, "Message in a Bottle."

 During a second season episode of the HBO drama television series The Wire, a character can be seen watching The Mechanical Monsters on television, paralleling a robbery that is about to occur.

 In 2011, animator Robb Pratt posted the short Superman Classic to his YouTube channel.
 In the short, the hero confronts giant robots, most of which are seen flying in the same manner as the ones from the short; at one point, he picks up a toy robot that also somewhat resembles one of them.

 In 2013, Sean "Smeghead" Moore, creator of the web series Cinematic Excrement, created a humorous commentary track for the short.

 Between 2013 and 2015, comic book creator Brian Fies released a webcomic entitled The Last Mechanical Monster, which acts as a sequel to The Mechanical Monsters.

 In the Young Justice episode, "Og Htrof Dna Reuqnoc!", the second news report about Superman is shown to have been broadcast on November 28 at 19:41 and accounts his battle with "mechanical monsters".